Areas of interest: Testicular cancer, gastrointestinal cancers, prostate, bladder & kidney cancers & lymphoma

 Areas of interest: Gastrointestinal cancers (colorectal & all upper GI malignancies) & lung cancer

-Dr Rachel Wong is a consultant oncologist, Deputy Director of Medical Oncology at Eastern Health and a Clinical Research Fellow at the Walter and Eliza Hall Institute of Medical Research (Prof. Peter Gibbs' laboratory).
-She is currently a member of the Royal Australasian College of Physicians Advanced Training Committee in Medical Oncology, an adjunct Senior Lecturer at Monash University and the former Chair of the Victorian Medical Oncology Training Programme.
-In 2018 she will commence a role as one of the co-chairs of the eviQ Medical Oncology Reference Committee.
+A/Prof Rachel Wong is a consultant oncologist, Deputy Director of Medical Oncology at Eastern Health and a Clinical Research Fellow at the Walter and Eliza Hall Institute of Medical Research (Prof. Peter Gibbs' laboratory).
+She is currently acting chair of the Royal Australasian College of Physicians Advanced Training Committee in Medical Oncology, an adjunct clinical associate professor at Monash University and an eviQ co-chair (Medical Oncology Reference Committee).
 After finishing medical oncology training in Melbourne, Dr Wong completed a research fellowship in gastrointestinal cancers and lymphoma at the Royal Marsden NHS Foundation Trust in London.
 Dr Wong has extensive experience in the management of upper and lower GI malignancies, lung cancer and the management and development of clinical trials.
 She has published several peer-reviewed papers, abstracts and chapters in her areas of expertise and, alongside her teaching and training commitments, remains an active clinical researcher, as a principal or sub-investigator for a number of gastrointestinal and lung cancer clinical trials.

 Areas of interest: Gynaecological cancers & melanoma